Skip to Content

 Pros

-• Combines UVB, UVA, and heat in one 125-watt bulb, eliminating the need for separate fixtures
+• Combines UVB, UVA, heat, and full-spectrum light in one bulb, eliminating the need for multiple fixtures

 Cons